 First and foremost, whales are migratory species in the ocean depending on the weather and the abundance of food.
 There are heights in the migration of whales from December to February and again in March.
 In January, whales are known to be passing the South of Sri Lanka (Dondra), eastward to the Bay of Bengal.
-In April, the whales are travelling Westward, past the South of Sri Lanka, across the Maldives and on to up-wellings off Somalia, in the Arabian Sea around the Horn of Africa.
+In April, the whales are traveling Westward, past the South of Sri Lanka, across the Maldives and on to up-wellings off Somalia, in the Arabian Sea around the Horn of Africa.

 The peak in Trincomalee will be when the whales have ‘arrived’ which is around February and March.
 The period from February to March has so far been brilliant for records of Sperm Whales and even Blue Whales.

 Whale watching in Sri Lanka during these peak times has been remarkably documented by the famous BBC short series – Blue Planet.
 In fact, in Sri Lanka whale watching has gained international acclaim for Sperm Whales and the best ever sightings of Blue Whales.

 With our passion for marine life, the welfare of the whales themselves is integral to our approach and defines our whale watching experiences.

 Where Should You Go Whale Watching In Sri Lanka?